 To handle the planning and implementation of the event, the ACCJ and the EBC have appointed a taskforce.
-This year the taskforce consisted of Robert Bernal, President, bc-services k.k., (ACCJ), Aron Kremer, President, Kremcom / Genki Art Photography (ACCJ) and David Anderson, CCCJ Executive Director from the American side and Erik Ullner, EBC Treasurer, Joachim Hinne, DIHKJ and Clas G. Bystedt, FCCJ Executive Director from the European side.
+This year the taskforce consisted of Robert Bernal, President, bc-services k.k., (ACCJ), Aron Kremer, Club, Marketing & Communications Director, Tokyo American (ACCJ) and David Anderson, CCCJ Executive Director from the American side and Erik Ullner, EBC Treasurer, Joachim Hinne, DIHKJ and Clas G. Bystedt, FCCJ Executive Director from the European side.
 Mr. Bystedt was responsible for the web site, information to players and production of all material for the event.

 The task force held several meetings (see page 3.), many of those with Mercedes-Benz Japan.
 The task force also exchanged hundreds of emails during the preparation period.
 The ACCJ members of the task force were responsible for recruiting North American sponsors, and the European members recruited European sponsors.
-The ACCJ was also in charge of the bus transportation.
+The ACCJ was in charge of the bus transportation, the CCCJ too care of the trophies.

-The taskforce from left: Clas Bystedt, EBC/FCCJ, Aron Kremer ACCJ, Bob Bernal, ACCJ, Erik Ullner, EBC, Joachim Hinne, EBC and David Anderson, CCCJ.
+The taskforce from left: Clas Bystedt, EBC/FCCJ, Aron Kremer ACCJ, Bob Bernal ACCJ, Erik Ullner, EBC, Joachim Hinne, EBC and David Anderson, CCCJ.